NBR: Neutralization Based Reclamation: Correctness

 \begin{lemma}[Both \nbr and \nbrp are robust] Number of records that could stay un-reclaimed per thread are bounded. \end{lemma} \begin{proof} Assuming data-structure using \nbr is correct.
 Thus, a record is passed as an argument to \textit{retire} only once.
 Consequently, an unlinked record would be present in exactly one thread's limboBag.
 Say, $k$ is number of records a thread could protect per operation, $p$ is number of processes, and $n$ is maximum limboBag size at which a thread decides to reclaim.
 Usually $p << n$ and $k << n$.

 Let, \tid{r} be a \rl and \tid{j} be an arbitrary thread.
 Now, if \tid{j} is delayed or crashed, it could only reserve atmost $k$ records of \tid{r}'s limboBag.
 Thus, in worst case a single thread could prevent only $k$ records from being reclaimed.
-Inducting on number of threads, all $p-1$ threads could prevent only $k(p-1)$ records from being reclaimed.
+Inducting on number of threads, all $p-1$ threads could prevent only $k(p-1)$ records in any thread's limbo bag from being reclaimed.

 Since, $p<<n$, $k(p-1) << n$.
-Thus, number of records which could stay un-reclaimed per thread would be $O(kp)$. \end{proof}
+Thus, number of records which could stay un-reclaimed per thread would be $\theta(kp)$. \end{proof}